-We know that’s a lot of terms packed into one coverage agreement, which is why it pays to read this coverage closely and confirm with the carrier their specific definitions.
+We know that’s a lot of terms packed into one coverage agreement, which is why it pays to read this coverage closely and confirm with the carrier their specific definitions to learn how their insurance covers and protects your business.
 We’ll get into what all of these mean in detail in the next section.

 BEC attacks are the most common type of social engineering attack, malicious actors scout for a vulnerability within your client’s system, which they exploit to dupe employees into moving money into a fake account.